co3moz/myson/README.md

 ```

 > **Note:** First parameter of learn is id. id is a 32 bit value but stored as flag.
 This help you to create zero-cost custom class.
-If you use big id's myson look for couple bytes to understand object's identity.
+If you use big ids myson look for couple bytes to understand object's identity.
 All custom id's should be known between clients.
 Thats why I didn't make an automatic id creator for this.
 > ```ts
-> MYSON.learn(12345678, Person, 'name');
+> MYSON.learn(12345678, Person, ['name']);
 > ```

 ### Custom rules